GaelLnz/goya/README.md

 ### GraphQL

 GraphQL provides a powerful and flexible query language for fetching data.
-It has many advantages but it is definitly overkill for such small usecase.
+It has many advantages but it is definitely overkill for such small usecase.
 The only real reason to implement a GraphQL API here is pure fun.

 #### gqlgen